harlan-zw/nuxt-seo/README.md

 #### OgImage / OgImageScreenshot (optional)

-If you want to use the dynamic og image feature, you should add the `OgImage` component to your app layout.
+If you want to use the dynamic og image feature, you should add the `OgImage` or `OgImageScreenshot` component to your app layout.

 ```vue
 <template>